 Protocols: NetBIOS, RPC (Remote Procedure Call), PPTP, SIP

-When you would think about this layer: A VPN tunnel keeps dropping and re-establishing.
-The session management — the logic that negotiates, maintains, and gracefully closes the connection — is a Session-layer concern.
-Similarly, if a file transfer application loses its connection but cannot resume where it left off, session management may be the culprit.
+When you think about this layer: A VPN tunnel keeps dropping and re-establishing.
+The logic that negotiates, maintains, and closes the connection is a Session-layer concern.
+A file transfer that cannot resume after a disconnect points here too.

 Transport Layer

-The Transport layer is where reliability, flow control, and multiplexing happen.
-Its two dominant protocols are TCP (Transmission Control Protocol), which guarantees ordered, error-checked delivery, and UDP (User Datagram Protocol), which sacrifices reliability for speed.
-This layer also introduces port numbers — the mechanism that lets multiple applications share a single IP address.
-Web traffic defaults to port 443 (HTTPS), DNS uses port 53, and so on.
+The Transport layer handles reliability, flow control, and multiplexing.
+Its two dominant protocols split the work.
+TCP guarantees ordered, error-checked delivery.
+UDP trades reliability for speed.
+This layer also introduces port numbers, the mechanism that lets many applications share one IP address.
+Web traffic defaults to port 443 (HTTPS).
+DNS uses port 53.

 Protocols: TCP, UDP

-Key concepts: Port numbers, segmentation, flow control, error recovery, three-way handshake (SYN, SYN-ACK, ACK)
+Key concepts: Port numbers, segmentation, flow control, error recovery, the three-way handshake (SYN, SYN-ACK, ACK)

-When you would think about this layer: You can ping a server (Layer 3 works), but you cannot connect to the web application.
-A firewall might be blocking the destination port, or the service might not be listening.
-You would check with a tool like telnet 192.168.1.10 443 or Test-NetConnection to verify Layer 4 connectivity.
+When you think about this layer: You can ping a server, so Layer 3 works.
+But you cannot connect to the web application.
+A firewall may be blocking the port, or the service may not be listening.
+Verify with telnet 192.168.1.10 443 or Test-NetConnection.

 Related tools: Port Number Reference • Common Network Ports Explained • What Is a Firewall?